-Poisonings saw a significant decrease from 2017.
-Unintentional poisonings fell by 17.6% and suicides by poisoning fell by 11.0%.
-The deaths by unintentional poisoning had been rising since 2014, so a large decrease goes strongly against the trend of the last few years.
-Suicides by poisoning have remained between 56 and 89 deaths per year since 2002, so the 73 deaths in 2018 continues a trend of little change, falling about halfway between the minimum and maximum figures in this timespan.
+Poisonings saw an increase from 2018.
+Unintentional poisonings rose greatly, and are now back on track with the trend of increasing deaths.
+The total for 2019 is a new high.
+The large decrease in 2018 now looks like a fluke as opposed to reversing the trend.
+Suicides by poisoning have remained between 56 and 89 deaths per year since 2002, so the 79 deaths in 2019 continues a trend of little change, falling comfortably within the minimum and maximum figures in this timespan.